theprimarybrain/theprimarybrain.github.io/_posts/2019-09-05-Alphabet-Letter-Activities.md

 ### Roll and Read Letters
 ![roll-read-letters]({{ site.github.url }}/assets/img/letter-roll-and-read-game.jpg)
 Roll and read activities are excellent for working with a partner.
 I love to break these games out during literacy centers, small group rotations, or as a Fun Friday activity.
-To play the game, all you need to do is print out the [Roll and Read Letter Names and Sounds](https://www.teacherspayteachers.com/Product/Roll-and-Read-Letter-Names-and-Sounds-Activity-3091774?utm_source=My%20Blog&utm_campaign=Letter%20Name%20and%20Sound%20Identification) page and place in a sheet protector or laminate (you will thank me later).
-One student rolls the die and reads a word in the column that matches the number rolled.
-After reading, the student places a counter on the word.
+To play the game, all you need to do is print out a [Roll and Read Letter Names and Sounds](https://www.teacherspayteachers.com/Product/Roll-and-Read-Letter-Names-and-Sounds-Activity-3091774?utm_source=My%20Blog&utm_campaign=Letter%20Name%20and%20Sound%20Identification) page and place in a sheet protector or laminate (you will thank me later).
+One student rolls the die and says the letter name or sound in the column that matches the number rolled.
+After reading, the student places a counter on the letter.
 Then, the second player takes a turn.
-Keep rolling until all of the words are covered with your favorite counters.
+Keep rolling until all of the letters are covered with your favorite counters.
 We usually use mini erasers for this so I can add in some seasonal fun to the activity.

 ### Uppercase and Lowercase Letter Differentiation
 ![dot-marker]({{ site.github.url }}/assets/img/dot-marker-uppercase-lowercase-worksheet-staged.jpg)